Big Boi: Solo career

 In a July 2010 interview for The Village Voice, Big Boi revealed that he was working on the follow-up album to Sir Lucious Left Foot, entitled Vicious Lies and Dangerous Rumors, stating that he was "maybe about six songs into it".
 It was released on November 13, 2012.
 The first single from the album was "Mama Told Me" featuring Kelly Rowland.
 The album featured guest appearances from ASAP Rocky, Ludacris, T.I., Little Dragon, Phantogram, Kelly Rowland and B.o.B.

 Later in 2012, Big Boi revealed that he had written ten songs for his third studio album.
 He reiterated his plans for a new studio album in January 2014.
 He was featured on the Catch The Throne mixtape with the song "Mother of Dragons", it was released for free download on SoundCloud by HBO on March 7, 2014, to promote the fourth season of Game of Thrones.

-Big Boi had signed a management deal with Jordan Feldstein's Career Artist Management in 2014, same year inked a record deal with Epic Records.
+Big Boi had signed a management deal with Jordan Feldstein's Career Artist Management in 2014, same year signed a record deal with Epic Records.

 On April 19, 2017, Big Boi revealed that his third studio album would be titled Boomiverse, and that two singles, "Mic Jack" (featuring Adam Levine) and "Kill Jill" (featuring Killer Mike and Jeezy), would be released the following day.
 The track "All Night" from Boomiverse was used in the 2017 Apple iPhone X commercial which saw Alana Greszata lip syncing to the song for the "Animoji yourself" feature.

-In 2018, Big Boi signed to L.A.
-Reid and Charles Goldstuck's new label Hitco Music.
+In 2018, Big Boi signed with L.A.
+Reid and Charles Goldstuck's newfound label Hitco.

 In 2019, Big Boi performed at the Super Bowl LIII halftime show.
 Along with other performers, he was criticized for agreeing to participate despite the U.S. national anthem protests by Colin Kaepernick and others.

 In November 2021, Big Boi announced that he had recorded a song with the British singer-songwriter Kate Bush, who Big Boi has repeatedly expressed his admiration for throughout his career.

 Acting

-Big Boi appeared as a guest star on seasons 3 and 5 of Nick Cannon's Wild 'n Out, as well as guest-starring and appearing as a musical guest on Chappelle's Show, performing his song "The Rooster".
+Big Boi appeared as a guest star on seasons 3 and 5 of Nick Cannon's Wild 'n Out, and did so on Chappelle's Show, where he performed his song "The Rooster".
 In 2006, he branched into feature film acting, appearing in ATL and Idlewild, followed by a starring role in 2007's Who's Your Caddy?
 He appeared in the Law & Order: Special Victims Unit episode "Wildlife", which aired November 18, 2008.
 Big Boi played hip hop artist Gots Money.
 Big Boi appeared in an episode of the horror anthology web television series Creepshow.